 The IAPT approach is great to give people an insight into what therapy is like and make a start on tackling difficult things.
 However, I think all IAPT therapies should be seen as an introduction and a starting block to a longer journey for most people.
 If you have had an experience of IAPT, I hope that you are curious about what is next for you and that you were given recommendations.
 If you feel that you need more than what IAPT offered you, you should be able to discuss this with your therapist or the service.

 16 sessions of CBT/psychotherapy.
 This looks a 4 areas of possible difficulty.
 The patient decides which area they want to focus on, ‘stress’, ‘social’, emotional processing’, interpersonal skills’.
 For example, trauma, interpersonal relations, low mood, anxiety.
 In depth talking around one of these defined areas and CBT tools (worksheets and homework) is given to support the patient outside the session.

 Group therapy –

 An exposing experience yes, but actually can be very helpful for people who might be struggling with bereavement, relationship difficulties, anxiety, psychosis, OCD where people can relate to others experience.
 Their experience can be normalised and shared rather than be located just in one person.
 Group therapy is not for everyone, but has its place.
 If you need a starting block, speak with the group therapist first to see if they are your kind of person before jumping in to the group.
 The person running the group is as important as the people that you might meet there.

 My advice –

 If you see a psychotherapist for a consultation and tell them that you have a fear of spiders and want this addressing, they might ask you some questions and suggest that maybe a CBT approach is more suitable for you.
+That’s ok!